Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 4 Encoding & Evolution.md

 Applications update and evolve quickly, data in your database does not and old data may remain for a long time, therefore there is a saying, *data outlives code*

 Rewriting (migrating) data into a new schema is possible bit it is an expensive operation to do.

+## REST & RPC

+In the client server model where the server exposes some API to be called by the client we call that API a service.
+When HTTP is used as the underlying protocol for talking to a service it is called a *web service*.

+REST is not a protocol, but rather a design philosophy that builds upon the principles of HTTP.
+It emphasizes simple data formats, using URLs for identifying resources and using HTTP features for cache control, authentication, and content type negotiation.
+REST has been gaining popularity compared to SOAP, at least in the context of cross-organizational service integration, and is often associated with microservices.
+An API designed according to the principles of REST is called RESTful.

+SOAP is an XML-based protocol for making network API requests.vii Although it is most commonly used over HTTP, it aims to be independent from HTTP and avoids using most HTTP features.
+Instead, it comes with a sprawling and complex multitude of related standards (the web service framework, known as WS-*) that add various features

+The API of a SOAP web service is described using an XML-based language called the Web Services Description Language, or WSDL.
+WSDL enables code generation so that a client can access a remote service using local classes and method calls (which are encoded to XML messages and decoded again by the framework).
+This is useful in statically typed programming languages, but less so in dynamically typed ones (see “Code generation and dynamically typed languages” on page 127).

+As WSDL is not designed to be human-readable, and as SOAP messages are often too complex to construct manually, users of SOAP rely heavily on tool support, code generation, and IDEs.
+For users of programming languages that are not supported by SOAP vendors, integration with SOAP services is difficult

+RPC - (remote procedure call) The RPC model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process (this abstraction is called location transparency).
+There are problems with this because it adds coupling between the language and the network request itself.
+Some datatypes may function differently in different languages which can be problematic for RPC.
+Network request differ greatly from how functions work in general so that can make working with it difficult since a lot of different things can happen to network request which should be debugged differently then a normal function. [pg134]

+There are still good applications of RPC since gRPC is used for Protobuf a lot, gRPC supports *streams*, multiple requests/responses instead of one of each.
+Some of the frameworks support service discovery, allowing a client to find out at which IP address and port number it can find a particular service

+There is no agreement on how API versioning should work (i.e., how a client can indicate which version of the API it wants to use [48]).
+For RESTful APIs, common approaches are to use a version number in the URL or in the HTTP Accept header.

+## Message Passing Data Flow

+A message broker is an intermediatory between a client and server.
+The client and server generally are services themselves that are communicating.
+Popular open source Message Brokers are RabbitMQ & Apache Kafka.

+The detailed delivery semantics vary by implementation and configuration, but in general, message brokers are used as follows: one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
+There can be many producers and many consumers on the same topic

+A topic provides only one-way dataflow.
+However, a consumer may itself publish messages to another topic (so you can chain them together, as we shall see in Chapter 11), or to a reply queue that is consumed by the sender of the original message (allowing a request/response dataflow, similar to RPC).